Learning from limited temporal data: Dynamically sparse historical functional linear models with applications to Earth science: Hydrology Data Application

-The estimated $\hat{\beta}(s,t)$ for the Koksilah River after training on the entire dataset is shown in Figure \ref{fig:koksilahResults}.
-The whole dataset $R^2$ was 0.74 when trained on all data.
-On the test set, the $R^2$ was 0.81.
-In winter, rainfall frequency and magnitude peaks after a rapid ramp up from September to October to November (days 260-320), therefore, by December (day 335), the soil in the catchment is full of water and groundwater is fully connected (Figure \ref{fig:RainfallStreamflow}).
+The estimates $\hat{\beta}(s,t)$ for the Koksilah River after training on the entire dataset are shown in Figure \ref{fig:koksilahResults}.
+In the final model, the autocorrelated errors were modeled via an AR(2) process with fitted coefficients (0.704, 0.122), showing substantial autocorrelation.
+In winter, rainfall frequency and magnitude peaks after a rapid ramp up from September to October to November (days 260-320) (Figure \ref{fig:RainfallStreamflow}), therefore, by December (day 335), the soil in the catchment is fully saturated and groundwater is fully connected.
 When this happens, any additional rain either immediately transmits to flood waters heading towards the stream, or the additional rainfall quickly pushes the water already in the soil towards the stream.
-Further, this behavior can be seen in Figure \ref{fig:RainfallStreamflow}, where December, January, and February (days 330-70) streamflow correlates strongly with rain falling the previous day.
-Therefore, observing a $\delta(t)$ of around 3 days from day 350-60 empirically confirms and supports existing expert knowledge.
+Further, this behavior can be seen in Figure \ref{fig:RainfallStreamflow}, where December, January, and February (days 330--70) streamflow correlates strongly with rain falling the previous day.
+Therefore, observing a $\delta(t)$ of around 3 days from day 350--60 empirically confirms and supports existing expert knowledge.
 Two distinct peaks of maximum lag appear in summer and fall in Figure \ref{fig:koksilahResults}.
 The peak in summer at around day 190, with a $\delta(t)$ of about 18 days displays a long term recession behavior in the catchment.
 Starting in March, this catchment appears to enter a drying phase where evapotranspiration and runoff exceed water input (Figure \ref{fig:RainfallStreamflow}).
-During the drying phase, rainfall further back in the past begins to make a larger difference on current streamflow, since the relative amount of dryness is a significant driver for streamflow production.
+During the drying phase, rainfall further back in the past begins to make a relatively larger impact on current streamflow, since the relative amount of antecedent dryness is a significant driver for streamflow production.
 During August (around day 230), the soil is completely dry and temperatures are high, therefore most rainfall contributes to soil wetness and evaporation instead of streamflow.
 Starting in mid-September (day 260), the Koksilah River catchment enters a rapid wetting phase as rainfall quickly becomes more frequent.
 Rainfall occurring up to around 40 days in the past begins to have a significant impact on streamflow, since during this time if the previous days were dry any additional precipitation will contribute to soil wetness, but if previous days were wet, additional precipitation will contribute to streamflow.
 The wetting phase ends in December (about day 350) when the soil becomes fully saturated regardless of the between-year variations of precipitation in the wettest month, November.
+On the test set, $R^2 = 0.82$.